About

 simple undo/redo functionality for redux state containers

-Protip: Check out the todos-with-undo example or the redux-undo-boilerplate to quickly get started with redux-undo
+Protip: Check out the or the to quickly get started with redux-undo

 .

-Switching from 0.x to 1.0: Make sure to update your programs to the latest History API.
+Switching from 0.x to 1.0: Make sure to update your programs to the .

 If you use Redux Undo in CommonJS environment, don’t forget to add .default